-Pursuant to the sales of securities underlying the Purchase Agreement entered into on December 9, 2016, the Company issued a warrant to the underwriter's Warrant") to purchase 174,100 shares of Common Stock on December 9, 2016.
+Pursuant to the sales of securities underlying the Purchase Agreement entered into on December 9, 2016, the Company issued a warrant to the underwriter ("Underwriter's Warrant") to purchase 174,100 shares of Common Stock on December 9, 2016.
 The Underwriter's Warrant has an exercise price of \$1.73 per share.
 In addition, in a series of issuances in January 2017, the Company issued warrants to the investors ("Investor Warrants") pursuant to the Purchase Agreement to purchase 1,740,995 shares of the Company's Common Stock.
 The Investor Warrants have an exercise price of \$1.70 per share.
-The warrants were issued in a series of transaction during January 2017 and were valued based on the Black-Scholes model, using the strike price of \$1.70 per share, market prices ranging from \$1.75 to \$2.13 per share, an expected term of 3.25 years, volatility ranging from 38% to 39% based on the average volatility of comparable companies over the comparable prior period and a discount rate as published by the Federal Reserve ranging from 1.50% to 1.56%.
+The warrants were issued in a series of transaction during January 2017 and were valued based on the Black-Scholes model, using the strike price of \$1.70 per share, market prices ranging from \$1.75 to \$2.13 per share, an expected term of 3.25 years, volatility ranging from 38% to 39%, based on the average volatility of comparable companies over the comparable prior period, and a discount rate as published by the Federal Reserve ranging from 1.50% to 1.56%.
 The Company reviewed the issuance of the Underwriter and Investor Warrants and determined that pursuant to ASC 480 and ASC 815, the Underwriter and Investor Warrants should be classified as a liability and marked to market every reporting period.
+Following acceptance by the SEC of the Company's registration statement registering these warrants, the warrants were reclassified from a liability to equity.